-Trade events and shows are a good way to market products and services in BiH and to find partners and distributors (for current list of trade shows please see https://ba.usembassy.gov/embassy/sarajevo/sections-offices/fas/).
+Trade events and shows are a good way to market products and services in BiH and to find partners and distributors (for current list of trade shows in 2019 please see FAS BiH).
 The trade fair sector in BiH has been growing rapidly.
 Shows provide opportunities for local and foreign companies to establish business connections.
 Trade events are held throughout BiH.
 Mostar's "International Trade Fair" is the most popular in the Federation and Banja Luka's "Food and Beverages Fair" is the most popular in the Republika Srpska.
 Regional centers like Zenica, Tuzla, and Bihac are very active in trade promotion.